issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

  InitialVecType   0
  InputEigenVec   0

 We select a calculation method in CalcType and a target model in CalcModel.
 In this sample, we set the Lanczos method as a calculation method and the target model as the spin system (canonical ensemble).
-The details of a CalcMod file are shown in Sec. :ref:`Subsec:calcmod`.
+The details of a CalcMod file are shown in :ref:`Subsec:calcmod`.

 **Setting parameters for calculation**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^